jdoleary/Spellmasons/readme.md

 - Left click to select or cast, right-click to move
 - Press 'Z' key to toggle planning view
 - Press 'Escape' to clear selected cards
+- Hold 'Shift' to temporarily hide selected cards to allow for click inspecting

 ## Setting